-Certain groups of people, such as the very young, the very old, the very sick, and pregnant and breastfeeding women, are more vulnerable to harm from drugs, including OTC drugs.
+Certain groups of people, such as the very young, the very old, the very sick, and pregnant and breastfeeding women, are more vulnerable to harm from drugs, including over-the-counter (OTC) drugs.
 When such people use drugs, special precautions, which may include a doctor's supervision, should be taken.

 To avoid dangerous drug-drug interactions, people should consult a pharmacist or doctor before they take prescription drugs and OTC drugs at the same time.
 People who have chronic disorders should also consult a pharmacist or doctor.
 OTC drugs are not designed to treat serious disorders and can make some disorders worse.
 An unanticipated reaction, such as a rash or insomnia, is a signal to stop taking the drug immediately and obtain medical advice.

 Children's bodies metabolize and react to drugs differently from the way adults' bodies do.
 A drug may be used by many people for many years before its hazards to children are discovered.
 For example, many years passed before researchers confirmed that the risk of Reye syndrome was linked to the use of aspirin in children who had chickenpox or influenza.
 Doctors and parents alike are often surprised to learn that most OTC drugs, even those drugs with recommended dosages for children, have not been thoroughly tested in children.
 The effectiveness of some cough and cold remedies is unproved, especially in children, so that giving these drugs to children may unnecessarily expose them to harmful effects of a drug and may be a waste of money.

 Giving a child a correct drug dose can be tricky.
 Although children's doses are often expressed in terms of age ranges (for example, children aged 2 to 6 or 6 to 12), age is not the best criterion.
 Children can vary greatly in size within any age range, so experts advise using the child's weight to determine doses of OTC drugs.